 This is part II of a multipart series on removing RFI from your world.
 Part one can be found here.
+The entire multipart series dealing with RFI can be found here.
 Once I discovered that I had RFI, it was time to get down to basics and start house cleaning.
 The first thing I needed to be sure of, was that I was not the cause of the RFI… I decided to rebuild my station as I had also gotten a new radio, so the first thing I did was to make the shack clean from RFI during that rebuild.
 See the step by step for that here.
 I ordered a large number of 31 mix Ferrite’s and used them on just about every lead, power, RF, control, nothing was sacred.
 Again, see the rebuilding blog entry noted back a few sentence’s.
 I also cleaned up the wiring of the shack, and in general did all I could to reduce RFI within the shack environment, starting with removing as many 12 volt wall bug transformers as possible and moving everything to a single 12 volt power supply which was recommended to me as having no emissions within the ham bands, and it seems to not have any at all.
 I picked up a Powerwerx 30 supply from West Mountain Radio.
 That helped a lot!
 I have almost not birdies on any bands anymore… Even the Ethernet birdies are gone now…